 If you have a fairly new website or blog, it can be quite overwhelming at first, trying to figure out what affiliate programs or networks you should go with.

-By the way, if you’d like any help with affiliate marketing, *this platform taught me everything I need to know to start making money.
+Stop feeling stuck!
+If you need any help with affiliate marketing, this platform taught me everything I need to know to start making money.

 What Is Shareasale Anyway?